byalextran/southwest-checkin/README.md

-As of August 2021, Southwest made a change to their API that broke this (and similar) check-in apps.
-I'm looking into a fix but no guarantees on a timeline since I've got higher priority things I need to work on right now.

 # Southwest Checkin

 Automatically check in to Southwest flights using this easy-to-use gem.
 It'll also email you the results so you know ASAP whether a check in was successful.
 Seconds count when you're fighting for that window or aisle seat!